Should I Rely on Auto-Enrolment or Continue Contributing to My Employer’s Private Pension Scheme?

 Private pensions offer:

-Ability to increase or decrease contributions easily
+The ability to increase or decrease contributions easily.

-Options for Additional Voluntary Contributions (AVCs)
+Options for Additional Voluntary Contributions (AVCs).

-Early retirement options (within Revenue rules)
+Early retirement options (within Revenue rules).

-More transparency and control over how your pension is invested
+More transparency and control over how your pension is invested.

 AE, on the other hand:

-Has fixed contribution rates
+Has fixed contribution rates.

-Limited investment flexibility
+Limited investment flexibility.

-No early access (other than the standard retirement age)
+No early access (other than the standard retirement age).

-Automatic re-enrolment even if you previously opted out
+Automatic re-enrolment even if you previously opted out.

 For financially engaged individuals, this lack of flexibility is a limitation.